Talysh language: Nouns and adpositions

 The ergative case, on the other hand, has the following functions: indicating the subject of an ergative phrase; definite direct object (in this function, ergative case takes the form of -ni after vowel-final stems); nominal modifier in a noun phrase; the nominal element in adpositional phrases with most adpositions.

 The accusative form is often used to express the simple indirect object in addition to the direct object.
-These "cases" are in origin actually just particles, similar to Persian prepositions like "râ".
+These "cases" are in origin actually just particles, similar to Persian prepositions such as "râ".